 Fraser has degrees in business from the University of Michigan and counseling psychology from the Adler School of Psychology.
-He is associated with Loyola University’s Family Business Center, leading the Next Generation Leadership Institute and Family Business Stewardship Institute, and an executive coach at Northwestern University Kellogg School of Management.
-Fraser serves on the Master Faculty for Korn-Ferry/Hay Group research and assessments and is a member of Hogan Assessments coaching network.
+He facilitates and coaches at Loyola University’s Family Business Center working with the Next Generation Leadership Institute and Family Business Stewardship Institute.
+He is also as an executive coach at Northwestern University Kellogg School of Management and serves as Master Faculty for Korn-Ferry for leadership competencies, 360 feedback, emotional intelligence, and high potential assessment.
+Fraser is also a member of the Hogan coaching network and certification facilitator.

 “I believe in investing in people.
-In my career, I’ve seen many great ideas, strategies and plans succeed or fail based on the people and teams driving them.
-People can be company’s competitive advantage, and I want to help people realize their full potential.”
+Throughout my career I have seen many great ideas, strategies and plans succeed or fail based on the people and teams driving them.
+People can be a source of competitive advantage for an organization; I want to help them realize their full potential.”